sBondoc/links/README.md

 ## Getting Started

-You have to have a look at the README file first.
+You don't have to have a look at the README file first.

-Oh wait...
+Wait...

+Uh...

 ### Prerequisites